Tenderloin, San Francisco: Attractions and characteristics

 Nestled near the downtown area, the Tenderloin has historically resisted gentrification, maintaining a seedy character and reputation for crime.
 Squalid conditions, homelessness, crime, illegal drug trade, prostitution, liquor stores, and strip clubs give the neighborhood a seedy reputation.

 Part of the neighborhood forms part of the theater district.
 Prominent theatres include the Geary, the home of the American Conservatory Theater, and the Curran, Golden Gate and Orpheum Theatres operated by the Shorenstein Nederlander Organization.
 Alternative theaters in the Tenderloin include EXIT Theatre, which operates four storefront theaters and produces the San Francisco Fringe Festival, the New Conservatory Theater, the Phoenix Theater, CounterPulse, PianoFight, the New Music Center and others.
 Alternate galleries include The Luggage Store, the 509 Cultural Center, and others.
 The neighborhood had many bars dating to prohibition and before with dive bars, including some left over from when the neighborhood housed large numbers of merchant seamen but most of those have closed or been transformed.
 One bar is built on the site of a previous speakeasy, Bourbon and Branch, at the corner of Jones and O'Farrell Streets.
 The original speakeasy was restored in the bar's basement, including many of the original decorations.
 Many bars have entertainment including the historic drag bar Aunt Charlie's.
 Larger live music venues include the Great American Music Hall and the Warfield Theatre.
 Historically, the Tenderloin has had a number of strip clubs, although their number has decreased in recent decades.
 The best known was the Mitchell Brothers O'Farrell Theatre.

 The Tenderloin is also a hub for the gender diverse community.
 The categories of LGBTIQ created a new gender politics that helped to distinguish between the different groups; the Tenderloin was heavily populated by the transgender community.
 Many street activists paved the way for change, such as Anne Ogborn.

 In his seminar 'Take Charge of Your Life', Jim Rohn recounted his visits to the Tenderloin to experience the "human tragedy".
-He described his visit to a bar in the Tenderloin where the bar tender told him about a dancer by the name of Cookie, who was severely crippled and had a child suffering from leukemia.
+He described his visit to a bar in the Tenderloin where the bar tender told him about a dancer by the name of Cookie, who was severely disabled and had a child suffering from leukemia.